This is not me. The bloke pictured here is about nine inches taller than me, handsome and built like a “brick shithouse”.

 At one point in the process I had to open the lid to whack some flux in, which supposedly would help clean the lead, antimony and tin that made up printer’s lead.

 One Monday morning I flicked the switch on and went about my business.

 I never knew that on the Friday night before all the bosses, arse crawlers and office staff had organised a huge piss-up after work.

-Unfortunately, on the way down to the factory toilets a number of them had spotted the open melting pot (not working) and had relieved themselves on top of the type metal in the pot.
+Unfortunately, on their way down to the factory toilets a number of them had spotted the open melting pot (not working) and being lazy bastards had relieved themselves on top of the type metal in the pot.